 Native to the Indian subcontinent, the Indian hedgehog showcases distinct features that set it apart from its hedgehog relatives.

 Description: Indian hedgehogs are small and spiny, measuring around 15 cm in length.
-They have a sandy-colored coat and longer spines.
+They have a sandy-coloured coat and longer spines.

 Habitat: These hedgehogs are found in arid and semi-arid regions, including sandy deserts and grasslands.